Does this sound like you?

 - Be an in-house nutritionist for a company or university

 A lot of it is up to you and what you decide you want to do.

 One caveat: If you really wish to break into something like a hospital environment, it might require getting a license, such as an RD.
 That can also be a bit of a battle because those sorts of environments normally still subscribe to conventional wisdom about nutrition, such as fat, cholesterol, and red meat being bad for you. , and we learn in our class about WHY these things are not only not bad, but essential to the body’s proper functioning.
 But, that’s a big ship to turn around.
 For now, we have to do some swimming upstream.

 Should I do the NTA program?

-- Aligned with my worldview in terms of real-food and sustainability, and
+- Aligned with my worldview in terms of food and sustainability

 I am more than happy to answer questions about the NTA or the NTP program!
 If you have questions, please write them in the comments section below and I’ll be happy to answer them, or shoot me an email using the contact form on my website.